J-E-M-N/Y.A.N.A/README.md

 ## Overview
 ### Description
-- Share and/or recieve positive message to and from random users
+- Share and/or receive positive message with other users

 ### App Evaluation
 - **Category:** Supportive Application